nicolaferraro/kafka-kamelets-demo/readme.didact.md

 ```
 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=newTerminal$$kubectl%20label%20secrets/telegram-connection%20camel.apache.org/kamelet=telegram-sink))

-### Get your OpenAI token (optional)
+### Get your OpenAI token

-TBD
+You need to have access to OpenAI (beta) to run this demo as it is.

+We're going to use classification, so you need to upload to OpenAI a file with classified examples, then reference the file in the openai.properties file.

-You can now create a secret containing the OpenAI properties:
+Once you've the token to access the OpenAI APIs and the file ID, you can create a secret containing the OpenAI properties:

 ```
-# remember to put the authorizationToken in the file first
+# remember to overwrite the file with the authorizationToken and the file ID first

 kubectl create secret generic openai-connection --from-file secrets/openai.properties
 ```
 ([^ execute](didact://?commandId=vscode.didact.sendNamedTerminalAString&text=newTerminal$$kubectl%20create%20secret%20generic%20openai-connection%20--from-file%20secrets/openai.properties))

-Now that the secret is created, you can mark it with some labels so that it's automatically picked up by Camel K when using the `telegram-sink` kamelet:
+Now that the secret is created, you can mark it with some labels so that it's automatically picked up by Camel K when using the `openai-classification-action` kamelet:

 ```
 kubectl label secrets/openai-connection camel.apache.org/kamelet=openai-classification-action